|

 This male

-Apistogramma hongsloi is of unknown origin.
+Apistogramma Hongsloi is of unknown origin.
 There are many different

 variants of this species and there is much still to be learned about